 This module is useful for the setting up and matching of sound system components, or it may be used as an alarm tone.
 External triggering may be enabled by connection of a distant "make" switch to the tone trigger pin and signal earth pin at the Locking DIN input socket, or alternatively the module may be internally triggered by bridging a wire link between the two pins on the module itself.
-The tone will be generated for the duration of the "make" switch contact, and as the external triggering is at a very low current level, the cable used to connect it need only be a very light duty twin conductor of any length.
-Whenever the TG.1 is oscillating, a signal of approximately 1V RMS at 47K ohm source impedance will appear at the channel input socket and this may be used to drive a remote amplifier etc.
+The tone will be generated for the duration of the "make" switch contact, and as the external triggering is at a very low current level, the cable used to connect it need only by a very light duty twin conductor of any length.

-- Pin 1 Tone trigger
+Pin 1 Tone trigger

-- Pin 2 signal earth
+Pin 2 signal earth

+D ' 0

 - Pin 3 1V RMS auxiliary signal output

 - Pin 4 0V (Priority channel only)

 - Pin 5 Priority control operate (Priority channel only)